inspire-eu-validation/discovery-service/A.03.07.inspire.search.criteria.md

 **Notes**

-There are duplicities between Table 4 and Table 5.
+There are duplicities between Table 4 and Table 5 of TG DISC, section 4.4.2, page 33.

 ## Contextual XPath references